Anna Girò: Venice

 At twelve she was sent to Venice to study singing.
 There, she was welcomed by her half-sister Paolina who was twenty years her senior and already a resident there.
 (Paolina assisted Anna throughout her career.)
-Still very young, Anna made her debut in Treviso in 1723 and in Venice in 1724.
+Still very young, Girò made her debut in Treviso in 1723 and in Venice in 1724.
 She first sang roles en travesti and soon female roles followed.
 With her musical and acting talents she conquered the Venetian Opera Stage in a single year.She soon started a close professional collaboration with Antonio Vivaldi.
 She had been his student, was now his protégée, and soon would be his favorite prima donna.

 Meeting Vivaldi

-Anna may have become acquainted with Vivaldi during his time in Mantua between 1718 and 1720.
+Girò may have become acquainted with Vivaldi during his time in Mantua between 1718 and 1720.
 She was then an aspiring young singer and she may have been his student there.
 In any case, it is fair to assume that she would have met Antonio Vivaldi and sang some of his music for the first time between 1720 and 1723, as, by then, she was a student at the famous Ospedale della pietà, an "orphanage-cum-conservatoire where he was composer in residence".
 Vivaldi had recently been promoted to the specially created office of Maestro de' Concerti and was in charge of the Figlie di Choro (the musicians), the élite of the Pietà.
-It is not clear though how Anna was enrolled for the Pietà was "a home for abandoned and unwanted babies, not (as is often stated) a convent or a school for girls."
+It is not clear though how Girò was enrolled for the Pietà was "a home for abandoned and unwanted babies, not (as is often stated) a convent or a school for girls".
 Part of Vivaldi's job was to train those girls to sing and play instruments during services at La Pietà.
 Under his direction the choro became so famous that they attracted visitors from across Europe and a visit to the Pietà had become a feature of the Grand Tour.
-(Vivaldi wrote many works for the girls of this establishment (and of course when Anna was a student there), including, for instance, the Kyrie RV587, the Dixit RV594, the Domine RV593 etc.).
+(Vivaldi wrote many works for the girls of this establishment (and of course when Girò was a student there), including, for instance, the Kyrie RV587, the Dixit RV594, the Domine RV593 etc.).